tanho63/tanho.ca/content/posts/2021-10-09_eating-habits/index.md

   a keto diet and being ruthless about cutting out carbs.

 - **When you eat** covers all kinds of fasting - intermittent, extended, or otherwise.
 The primary mechanism here is eating fewer meals, so while you do eat to fullness you end up eating less calories than you would have if you'd eaten three meals.
 In practice your appetite is also somewhat diminished (or your stomach "shrinks") so your fullness threshold happens more quickly and at a lower calorie threshold.
 This can also work on a broader scale as I'm doing right now in 2021, where over the course of a seven day week I fast on three days - effectively reducing my calorie intake by 40%.

 - **How much you eat** covers calorie, macro, or portion control for each meal.
- If this is the only lever you're pulling, you're doing the classic "track your calories at each meal" methodology and being precise about how much you take in at each meal - think of classic apps like My Fitness Pal, IIFYM etc.
+  If this is the lever you're using, you're doing the classic "track your calories at each meal" methodology and being precise about how much you take in at each meal - think of classic apps like My Fitness Pal, IIFYM etc.

 All three of these levers, when properly applied[^2] within the goal of caloric deficit, successfully lead to weight loss over time with adherence.
 If you use